 Taxonomy: Pyle (1997) recognized 40 subspecies, 19 in Eurasia, Mexico, and South America.
 The remaining 21 were divided into three groups, Western Rufous, Western Pale, and Eastern Dark.
 The Western Rufous group of six subspecies is confined to areas west of the Rocky Mountains.
-According to the ranges outlined by Pyle (1997), two of the Western Pale group should occur in Nebraska: leucolaema breeds from southern Alberta to central Utah east to southwest Saskatchewan and south to northwest Texas, and enthymia breeds from Saskatchewan and central Idaho to Ontario and south to northwest Texas.
+According to the ranges outlined by Pyle (1997), two of the Western Pale group should occur in Nebraska: leucolaema breeds from southern Alberta to central Utah east to southwest Saskatchewan and south to northwest Texas, and enthymia breeds on the Great Plains from Saskatchewan and central Idaho to Ontario and south to northwest Texas.
 Similarly, two of the five subspecies in the Eastern Dark group should occur in Nebraska: praticola is resident from Minnesota to eastern Kansas east to Nova Scotia and North Carolina, and alpestris winters from Manitoba south to Kansas and east to Newfoundland and Georgia.

 According to Bruner et al (1904), leucolaema breeds in the west, eastward to about the 99th meridian (near Kearney, Buffalo Co), and praticola in the east, westward to about the 97th meridian (near Lincoln, Lancaster Co).
 Presumably intermediates occur between the two subspecies in central Nebraska.
 However, the easternmost populations of leucolaema are now considered separate as enthymia (Pyle 1997), breeding from eastern Wyoming and eastern Colorado eastward, including breeding Horned Larks in western Nebraska.
 Ludlow (1935) considered nesting birds in Webster Co to be of the race enthymia, and a specimen of enthymia collected in Clay Co in May is cited above.